merenlab/merenlab.org/_posts/anvio/2015-05-11-anvi-refine.md

 <blockquote>I would suggest you to take a backup of your original profile database just in case if things go bad.</blockquote>

-    $ anvi-refine -p MERGED_PROFILE/PROFILE.db -a annotation.db -c CONCOCT -b Group_6
+    $ anvi-refine -p MERGED_PROFILE/PROFILE.db -c contigs.db -c CONCOCT -b Group_6

-With this command, anvi'o will take all contigs that were put in `Group_6` in the CONCOCT collection, along with the data associated with them stored in the annotation and profile databases, and run a hierarchical clustering on this subset, just to present you with the interactive interface so you can _refine_ this highly contaminated bin.
+With this command, anvi'o will take all contigs that were put in `Group_6` in the CONCOCT collection, along with the data associated with them stored in the contigs and profile databases, and run a hierarchical clustering on this subset, just to present you with the interactive interface so you can _refine_ this highly contaminated bin.

 After a short wait while anvi'o gets everything sorted out, you are welcomed with the interactive interface: